JuliaDynamics/Agents.jl/docs/src/index.md

 This is an example of emergent behavior from simple interactions of agents that can only be captured in an agent-based model.

 ## Getting help
 You're looking for support for Agents.jl?
 Look no further!
-Here's the three things you can do to resolve your questions about Agents.jl:
+Here's some things you can do to resolve your questions about Agents.jl:

 1. Read the online documentation!
 It is likely that the thing you want to know is already documented, so use the search bar and search away!
 2. Chat with us in the channel `#dynamics-bridged` in the [Julia Slack](https://julialang.org/slack/)!